anjapadu/portfolio-go-react/Readme.md

- ** This is a small portfolio project, there are a lot of things that could be done better I know but that will be done in a private repository :)
+ ** This is a small portfolio project that I have started on Saturday (Today is wednesday) on my free time, there are a lot of things that could be done better I know but that will be done in a private repository :)

 # What is this ?